Only 50 percent of businesses survive their first five years.

 With increasing competition and choice, companies have to extend exceptional services to set themselves apart.
 According to an American Express survey, 3 in 5 Americans (59%) would try a new brand or company for a better service experience.
 That means that focusing on providing excellent customer service is a smart, surefire way to strengthen your consumer’s experience – and build a loyal customer base.

 If your company prioritizes customer service, you’ll be way ahead of your competition.
-It should be obvious but it’s worth a reminder: retaining customers you already have is more efficient, profitable, and impactful than having to seek out new ones.
+It’s worth a reminder: retaining customers you already have is more efficient, profitable, and impactful than having to seek out new ones.

 Want to find a way to get in touch with your customers and make sure they have no complaints?
 There are plenty of ways you can encourage them to get in touch with you.
 Any of the following ways are easy, convenient, and inexpensive: